LukeZGD/Legacy-iOS-Kit/README.md

     - iPhone 4 GSM - targets iOS 4.3 to 6.1.3
     - iPhone 4S, iPhone 5 (not 5C), iPad 2 Rev A, iPod 5th generation - targets iOS 5.0 to 6.1.3, 8.0 to 9.3.5
     - Using powdersn0w requires iOS 7.1.x blobs for your device
+- Restoring with 24Kpwn/alloc8 is supported on the following devices:
+    - iPhone 3GS - targets iOS 3.1.3 to 5.1.1
+    - iPod touch 2 - targets iOS 3.1.3 to 4.0
+- Restoring to latest iOS version with jailbreak for the following devices:
+    - iPhone 4 - iOS 7.1.2 jailbroken with Pangu
+    - iPhone 3GS, iPod touch 4 - iOS 6.1.6 jailbroken with p0sixspwn
+    - iPad 1, iPod touch 3 - iOS 5.1.1 jailbroken with pris0nbarake

 ## Supported OS versions/distros